 - Dust's Double Jump animation is identical to Alucard's.

 - One sidequest requires Dust to suffer a fatal wound in order to complete it.
 Fidget's response when she finds out about this:Fidget: You know what?
 I love this plan!
 I'm excited to be a part of it!

 - Your main aerial combo to throw: XY → XXXY not only looks similar to Ryu Hayabusa's Izuna Drop, it shares the same button input.

 - The ground Dust Storm ability strongly resembles the Prop (Shredder) ability from Devil May Cry.

 - When you pick up Haley's Transmitter she will appear as a blue spirit and tell Dust that she's talking from beyond the grave.
 This is clearly a reference to Muramasa Senji, who is also the only NPC in the game who crafts weapons for you.

 - Defeating the first boss will cause the screen to Fade to White and show a completely different scene from before as the boss lies dying, with a diffuse white glow at the edges of the screen.
+The two have a conversation ending in a funerary invocation.
 Afterwards, the two return to the "normal" world.
 This is a reference to Assassin's Creed. note